didillysquat/VTK2022/README.md

 The DESeq2 documentation is fantastic and I would suggest you open it up now and follow along.
 To create the first figure from the paper we'll be using some of the standard approaches in this document.
 OR WILL WE!

-> **Exercise**: Follow along with me or with the DESeq2 documentation to produce a heat map similar to the one in Bostrom et al for the HeLa cells in the different cell cycle stages.
+> **Exercise**: Have a think about how we create a heat map like the one they're produced in the paper.
+Have a look at the methods of the paper.
+Critically appraise them.
+Do you think they are sufficient to be able to reporduce the findings?

 # Day 3: MacParland et al 2018